 Here is a shot of the Milky Way too.
 Again, not perfect, but I know what I did wrong and I am excited to try again.
 I think I’m hooked!

-The next morning the first hike on the schedule was the Mary’s Fall hike.
+The next morning the first hike on the schedule was Mary's Fall hike.
 I have to say this was our favorite area we visited.
 There are several falls all very close to each other to visit and we loved them all!

-On this easy trail, you will get St Mary’s Falls, Bering Falls and Virginia Falls.
-I would recommend hiking to all if you are physically able.
-They are all beautiful and unique.
 Our day started off a little overcast and the clouds just added to the beauty of the hike.
-This trail didn’t fill up as quickly as the other, but was still pretty full by the time we got there at 7 am.
+This trail didn't fill up as quickly as the other but was still pretty full by the time we got there at 7 am.
 Again, visiting Glacier Mountain National Park in 2020 is different than other years.

 We were all a little tired on this hike from the late night the night before.

 Just up the road was her pretty little fawn.
-We weren’t sure what to do.
-She was on the trail and as you can see, there wasn’t a way for us to move and let her pass.
-Instead she stayed in front of us for a few hundred yards.
-Don’t worry, she eventually darted past and back to momma.
+We weren't sure what to do.
+She was on the trail and as you can see, there wasn't a way for us to move and let her pass.
+Instead, she stayed in front of us for a few hundred yards.
+Don't worry, she eventually darted past and back to momma.

 The first falls on the trail.
 Isn’t it so picturesque?

-I guess this one was Bering falls.
+I guess this one was Bering Falls.
 This was my favorite.
 There was plenty of room to climb around on these falls and explore.

-We had this falls all to ourselves for quite awhile.
+We had this falls all to ourselves for quite a while.
 By the time we hiked back out, it was packed with other people.
 That is another great reason to start early!

 Last was Virginia Falls.
 These were beautiful too.
 There is also a pit toilet here.
 Although if I am being perfectly honest, if I needed to go, I would either hold it or use the woods.
 That pit bathroom was pretty bad.